tykind/tykind/README.md

 ## 👋 Greetings

 #### 📜 About me
-Born in 2007, I'm a young enthusiast navigating university.
+Born in late 2007, I'm a young enthusiast navigating university.
 The digital realm of computers fascinates me—peeling back their layers and understanding their core.
 Beyond the screen, I maintain my balance by hitting the gym.

 🌐 Pronouns: He/Him